 We have supported the

-In 2017, Roche contributed to ICRC projects in Mali that aim to improve the access to clean water for over 630,000 people.
+Since 2017, Roche has been contributing to ICRC projects in Mali that aim to improve the access to clean water for over 630,000 people.
 These projects built and upgraded water supply systems in violence-affected communities for personal consumption, for livestock and for agricultural use.

 The Phelophepa trains travel to up to 70 remote communities and provide free healthcare services and education to more than 460,000 local residents each year.
 From modest beginnings as a three-car train in 1994, the service was expanded to two 18-coach trains by 2012.